simonebarbieri/simonebarbieri.github.io/content/about.md

 {{< figure src="/resources/romero.jpg" alt="Me and John Romero" class="aboutme">}}

 I am Simone Barbieri, a software developer.
-I've worked in the animation industry and have over five years of experience developing tools and integrations for Unreal Engine, Blender, and Maya.
+I've worked in the animation industry and have over five years of experience developing tools and integrations for Unreal Engine, Blender, Maya and other DCCs.

 I also hold an EngD in Digital Media from Bournemouth University, where I researched curve-skeletons and sketch-based interactions for posing and animation.
 I am passionate about creating tools that enhance the creative process for artists and animators.